Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 intrinsic, uncorrelated returns for each asset (:math:`u`).

-These model quantities allow for structured estimates of the first and second moments (return and risk); for The details of the derivation we refer to :footcite:t:`cornuéjols_peña_tütüncü_2018`, Sect.
+These model quantities allow for structured estimates of the first and second moments (return and risk); for details of the derivation we refer to :footcite:t:`cornuéjols_peña_tütüncü_2018`, Sect.
 6.6.
 The important effect on the input data for the mean-variance model we want to point out though is that the covariance matrix decomposes algebraically as follows: